 Post-Procedure Ancillary Care

+We have massage therapy on-site.
 You may have a massage the day before the procedure but keep it gentle (Swedish, Effleurage and Petrissage).
 You may have another massage once the injection sites are healed (after five to seven days).
 Massage lotions/oils are not sterile, and you don’t want to risk an infection.
 In the early recovery stages, gentle massage appropriate (like Swedish and effleurage) is appropriate.
 You may progress to deeper-tissue myofascial release after week 2, but gradually increase the pressure with the manual release.
 If the tissue around the injection site feels warm to the touch, is swollen or shows signs of infection, do not get a massage.
 Call us.

+We have PT on-site.
 In the early stages of recovery after injection (weeks 1–4), you may start with gentle myofascial release, kinesiology taping, TDN, ultrasound and TENS, gentle stretching, ROM, isometrics, and mat-based core stabilization exercises.
 Stationary bike, elliptical, and swimming are acceptable early in the recovery phase.
 Avoid traction, heavy load or resistance, compression to the spine, and NSAIDs the first few weeks of recovery.
 In weeks 4–8, you can progress to more activity and gradually add more resistive load to workouts.
 This is a great time to incorporate core yoga, Reformer Pilates, TRX, and light weights, with a gradual increase in resistance (50–75% of pre-injection workouts).
 Avoid any forceful rotation or manual manipulation.
 Remember that good healing during the first two months after injection will give you the best chance for success.
 The cells are fragile, and you need to be cautious that you don’t overload them or cause too much stress or shearing on them.

+We have chiropractic on-site.
 Chiropractic care can work very synergistically for wellness care, prevention and pain management in weeks 1–2, including manual release, ultrasound, electrical stimulation, and cold laser treatments.
 Absolutely no rough rotational adjustments should be performed until after 2 months.
 The discs may be weakened by the injection, and the injection site needs to heal.

 In weeks 2–4 weeks, adjustments need to be low load, gentle, and non-forceful.
 A drop table or activator is OK.
 Spinal decompression or traction after 2 months is probably also helpful.
 Once you start decompression, force must be low load, just to increase the flow of fluid and nutrients into the disc.